add your static(class) methods here

 Note:

-The above applies only to Rails 4.2 and below
+The above applies only to Rails 4.2 and below.

-will be a single point of entry for all the customizations and extensions needed for an application, instead of monkey patching ActiveRecord::Base
+With Rails 5, ApplicationRecord will be a single point of entry for all the customizations and extensions needed for an application, instead of monkey patching ActiveRecord::Base